 Because a lack of preparation could make a treatment unsafe or cause reinfestation of the entire home or building, many PCOs will not treat areas that are not prepared to specifications.

 - Treatment often will involve drilling through the concrete floor in certain areas, in order to treat the soil beneath the concrete.
 (The PCO should also reseal any holes that are made.)
 Because of this, residents should plan to be away from the home or apartment for much of the day.
-The specific timeframe will be specified by your PCO.
+Your PCO will specify the specific timeframe.

 - Prior to service, PCOs will conduct an inspection, noting the areas to be treated.
 In these areas (as generally marked on a schematic), all furniture, appliances, or stored materials should be moved away from all interior walls, at least three (3) feet where possible.